Wiki · Concept · Last reviewed June 25, 2026

 AI Biosecurity

-AI biosecurity is the governance, evaluation, and safeguard field concerned with how artificial intelligence can accelerate beneficial biological research while also lowering barriers to biological misuse, dangerous capability, or unsafe dual-use experimentation.
+AI biosecurity is the governance, evaluation, and safeguard field concerned with how artificial intelligence changes the path from biological knowledge to biological action: research assistance, design, troubleshooting, synthesis access, lab automation, and public-health defense.

 Definition

-The field covers general-purpose models that answer biology questions, agentic systems that can plan research workflows, biology-specialized models that predict or design molecules, automated laboratories, DNA and RNA synthesis access, bioinformatics pipelines, and the institutional controls around all of them.
+The field covers general-purpose models that answer biology questions, agentic systems that plan research workflows, biology-specialized models that predict or design molecules, automated laboratories, DNA and RNA synthesis access, bioinformatics pipelines, biological datasets, model release decisions, and the institutional controls around all of them.

 It is not the same as ordinary AI safety, ordinary biosafety, or ordinary cybersecurity.
-AI biosecurity sits at their intersection: a model may not be dangerous by itself, a lab may not be unsafe by itself, and a sequence provider may screen orders responsibly, but the combined system can change who can attempt sophisticated biological work and how quickly they can iterate.
+AI biosecurity sits at their intersection: a model may not be dangerous by itself, a lab may not be unsafe by itself, and a sequence provider may screen orders responsibly, but the combined system can change who can attempt sophisticated biological work, what tacit barriers remain, and how quickly feedback loops close.

 Why It Matters